 Compared with widows, a husband's clan has more reason to stop the practice of levirate marriage.
 First, a clan becomes reluctant to offer levirate marriage as the corresponding expected infection risk h_c reduces the utility arising from adherence to this social custom.
-Second, to encourage a widow to accept the traditional marriage, a clan must increase its material support by the amount h_w , which further discourages a clan from continuing levirate marriage.
+Second, to prompt a widow to accept levirate marriage, a clan must increase its material support by the amount h_w , which further discourages a clan from continuing this practice.
 Consequently,